GDKO/aladin/README.md

 ===============
 ### Overview

-ALADIN (mitochondriAL circulAr Dna reconstItutioN) use DNA long reads (Nanopore or Pacbio) and a mitochondrial reference of the same species or the close on, and get the mitochondrial genome of the reads species
+ALADIN (mitochondriAL circulAr Dna reconstItutioN) uses DNA long reads (Nanopore or Pacbio) and a reference sequence to assemble the mitochondrial genome.

 Requirements
 ------------